-(a) Basis of consolidation:
+a.
+Basis of consolidation:

-These condensed consolidated interim financial statements include the accounts of the Company and its subsidiaries.
+These condensed consolidated financial statements include the accounts of the Company and its subsidiaries.
 All intercompany transactions, balances, revenue, and expenses are eliminated on consolidation.

-(b) Basis of presentation:
+b.
+Basis of presentation:

-The accompanying unaudited condensed consolidated interim financial statements have been prepared in conformity with generally accepted accounting principles in the United States, or GAAP, for the interim financial information and the rules and regulations of the Securities and Exchange Commission, or SEC, related to quarterly reports on Form 10-Q. Accordingly, they do not include all of the information and disclosures required by GAAP for annual audited financial statements and should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, or Annual Report, filed with the SEC on March 22, 2022.
-In the opinion of management, these condensed consolidated interim financial statements include all adjustments (consisting of normal recurring adjustments) necessary for a fair presentation of the financial position, results of operations and cash flows for the periods presented.
-The results of operations for the interim periods shown in this report are not necessarily indicative of the results that may be expected for any future period, including the full year.

-(c) Significant accounting policies, estimates and judgments:
+The accompanying unaudited condensed consolidated financial statements have been prepared in conformity with generally accepted accounting principles in the United States ("US GAAP") for the interim financial information and the rules and regulations of the United States Securities and Exchange Commission ("SEC") related to quarterly reports on Form 10-Q. Accordingly, they do not include all of the information and disclosures required by US GAAP for annual audited financial statements and should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on March 22, 2022.
+In the opinion of management, these condensed consolidated interim financial statements include all adjustments (consisting of normal recurring adjustments) necessary for a fair presentation of the financial position, results of operations and cash flows for the interim periods presented.
+The results of operations for the periods shown in this report are not necessarily indicative of the results that may be expected for any future period, including the full year. c.
+Significant accounting policies, estimates and judgments:

-During the six months ended June 30, 2022, there have been no changes to our significant accounting policies as described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+During the nine months ended September 30, 2022, there have been no changes to our significant accounting policies as described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.